Explore the Berkshires

 - The Mount – Edith Wharton’s Estate & Gardens

 - Ventfort Hall Museum of the Gilded Age

-Theatre, Dance and MusicThe Berkshires are unparrarelled when it comes to offering a combination exciting theatre, award-winning dance and world-reknowned music.
-Visit the Berkshires Visitor Bureau for complete information.
+Theatre, Dance and MusicThe Berkshires are unparalleled when it comes to offering a combination of exciting theatre, award-winning dance and world-renown music.
+Visit the Berkshire Visitors Bureau for complete information.

 - Albany Berkshire Ballet

 - Aston Magna Festival

 - Barrington Stage Company

 - Berkshire Choral Festival

 - Berkshire Theatre Group (Colonial & BT Festival)